atixlabs/solidity-exercises/README.md

 For more information we suggest reading waffle testing documentation [here](https://hardhat.org/guides/waffle-testing.html#testing).

+We also strongly recommend using the fixtures of hardhat-deploy.

 ### Ethereum Security Toolbox

 To check the code statically you can use the Ethereum Security Toolbox made by Trail of Bits.